TAX Frequently Asked Questions

 Glacier Tax Prep has determined that I am no longer a nonresident for tax purposes and cannot use their tax filing service.
 What should I do?

-If Glacier Tax Prep told that you that you are a Resident for tax purposes, you cannot use GTP.
-Please speak with a tax professional if you have further questions about filing resident taxes, or take a look at these optional resources:
+If Glacier Tax Prep told you that you are a resident for tax purposes, you cannot use GTP.
+Consider using these resources to assist you in completing your federal tax filing obligations:

 Can I submit my tax forms electronically through GLACIER Tax Prep?